Kootut teokset | Samlade skrifter | Selected Works

 § 4

-We will therefore begin by considering a form of migration of which we are daily11 aware, is quite a delicate matter for us and of the causes of which no one is ignorant, in order to see whether that may not perhaps provide us with tangible reasons.
+We will therefore begin by considering a form of migration of which we are daily aware, is quite a delicate matter for us and of the causes of which no one is ignorant, in order to see whether that may not perhaps provide us with tangible reasons.

 Servants constitute a significant part of Sweden’s productive population, and as unimportant as many regard them, they are in fact indispensable to us.
 Under Swedish law they have one moving-day and in some places two every year, not in order that they necessarily have to move then but so that, should the master find himself dissatisfied with his servant or the latter with his or her master, they then both possess the freedom to terminate their relationship.
 In that regard a fair number of separations do take place every year, of servants from their former masters and of masters from their servants, for changing servants is in this respect nothing but a replacement of the social intercourse with those of whose services we have made use during the past year by one with others whom we have recently employed.